How to Create a Conversion Campaign in Facebook

 Step 3: Create a conversion campaign.
 Once you have finished the above two steps, you should start with the conversions campaign.
 During the steps of creating the campaign, you need to choose where you want to drive traffic, then select a Pixel or event to track conversions.

-As appear in the image above, there is a created event to track users who visit the contact page.
+As shown in the image above, you need to choose the conversion event from the list.
 Facebook offers different conversion events that can help you achieve your goal.
 For example, if you want to track checking out on your website, you need to have a custom conversion for this event.

 The Facebook website conversion objective helps you to grow your business.
 Whether you want page visits, sales, or another action, website conversion ads encourage people to go to your website and do something.